swilgosz/hanamimastery/data/episodes/44-github-integration.md

 end
 ```

-The returned file will be `base64` encoded, so we need to decode it yet, and with this, we can check it out.
+[🎬 31] The returned file will be `base64` encoded, so we need to decode it yet, and with this, we can check it out.

 ```ruby
 entry = github.entries.first
 github.fetch(entry.path)
 ```

 Works like a charm!
+We can now fetch from GithHub all the details of any episode we want!

-### Interactor
+## Interactor

-Now the final step, which is writing our results to the database.
-For this I'm going to write an interactor that will inject github integration class, and the episodes repository.
-It will use Success object, including all new drafts that are imported.
+[🎬 32] Now the final step is writing our results into the database.
+For this, I'm going to write an interactor that will inject the github integration class and the episodes repository.

+[🎬 33] It will use the `Success` object, including all new drafts that are imported.
+If you're interested in how the interactor is implemented, check out the source code of the app, but you can also refer to [episode 007 about dry-monads](/episodes/7-untangle-your-app-with-dry-monads).

 ```ruby
 module Main